eahrold/OSX_Server_Notes/Puppet/Dashboard_2.0_and_OS_X.md

 sudo psql -d dashboard -U _postgres // gets you into psql

 CREATE USER dashboard WITH PASSWORD 'mydashpass';
-GRANT ALL PRIVILEGES ON DATABASE dashboard to dashboard
+GRANT ALL PRIVILEGES ON DATABASE dashboard to dashboard;
 ```

 and set usename/password/db name etc. in the config/databse.yaml